 In Adventureland, Em (Kristen Stewart) is torn between the awkward James Brennan (Jesse Eisenberg) and blond, musically-inclined repairman Mike Connell (Ryan Reynolds), who claims to know Lou Reed.
 Ladies, here's a hint: always go for awkward.
 The audience soon learns that the only connections the married repairman has are with a string of underage girls.

-In the film adaptation of Super Mario Bros., King Koopa (Dennis Hopper) is blond, which makes sense because, in the video game, he is a reptile.
+In Super Mario Bros., King Koopa (Dennis Hopper) is blond, which makes sense because, in the video game, he is a reptile.
 With red hair.

 Dune: Paul is dark-haired, as was his father, Feyd has a reddish-tinged blond thing going, and the Baron is a redhead who leans toward blond.